ethanfuerst/spotify_insights/README.md

 - [ ] plan out vizs in tableau
 - [ ] learn more about Plotly and Dash and create vis
 - [ ] make script to compare two diffrent users streaming data (maybe another repo)

+## More resources

+[Spotify for Developers](https://developer.spotify.com/discover/) has given programmers the tools to create some really innovative projects that help people find new music, look deeper in to their favorite songs, visuualize your taste in music and more!
+Here are some of my favorite projects.

+[_*Organize Your Music* by Spotify_](http://organizeyourmusic.playlistmachinery.com/) - Analyze the danceability, positivty, energy of a playlist and more

+[_*Spotify Audio Analysis* by Hugh Rawlinson_](https://spotify-audio-analysis.glitch.me/) - See the rhythm sections of a song